-For employees who are members of the District TCRS Legacy DB Plan, the District's matching contribution amount is a dollar-for-dollar match of the employee's elective deferrals into the employee's State 401(k) Plan account up to a total of 3% of the employee's base compensation.
-For employees who are members of the District TCRS Hybrid DB Plan, the District's matching contribution amount is a dollar-for-dollar match of the employee's elective deferrals into the employee's State 401(k) Plan account up to a total of 2% of the employee's compensation.
-For employees who are members of the District TCRS Hybrid DB Plan, the District's matching contribution amount is a dollar-for-dollar match of 2% of the employee's compensation.
-For employees who are members of the District TCRS Hybrid DB Plan, the District's non-matching contribution amount is 5% of the employee's compensation.
+For employees who are members of the District TCRS Legacy Plan, the District's matching contribution amount is a dollar-for-dollar match of the employee's elective deferrals into the employee's State 401(k) Plan account up to a total of 3% of the employee's base compensation.
+For employees who are members of the District TCRS Hybrid Plan, the District's matching contribution amount is a dollar-for-dollar match of the employee's elective deferrals into the employee's State 401(k) Plan account up to a total of 2% of the employee's compensation.
+For employees who are members of the District TCRS Hybrid Plan, the District TCRS Hybrid Plan account up to a total of 2% of the employee's compensation.
+For employees who are members of the District TCRS Hybrid Plan, the District's non-matching contribution amount is 5% of the employee's compensation.